 Every TJT business and individual client will be impacted significantly by the 2019 novel coronavirus that causes the disease known as COVID-19.
 We will be a resource for you as the situation continues to develop and evolve.
 The team at TJT will monitor regulations and legislation in order to provide our clients with the most current and useful information.

 On Friday, March 27, Congress passed the Coronavirus Aid, Relief and Economic Security Act which was aimed at helping millions of Americans and businesses get back on their feet after the detrimental effects of the Coronavirus.
-We feel that there are numerous provisions in this legislation that will assist our clients during these trying times.
-We are here to assist and guide you through these provisions along the way.
+There are numerous provisions in this legislation that will assist our clients during these trying times.
+We are here to help and guide you through these provisions along the way.
 We thank you for putting your trust in us during this time.
 Please utilize the resources provided below.

 Business Assistance and Debt Restructuring

 The Small Business Administration has been a part of offering disaster assistance programs for years.
 The COVID-19 crisis has put much of the US in a state of Economic turmoil.
 The SBA has expanded relief in two loan programs.

 Businesses and non-profits can apply for relief using the following form.
 Check the box for “economic injury” under item one of the form.